Traditional Culture Experience

 Experience

-Learn the depth of techniques handed down in the Nagahama area since the Middle Ages.
+Discover the depth of traditional techniques handed down in the Nagahama area since the Middle Ages.

 - Approximately 40 minutes